Dog & Cat Desexing Doncaster

 -

-- By desexing your pet, you can avoid the problem of unwanted litters of kittens or puppies.
+- Desexing your pet can eliminate the issue of unwanted litters of kittens or puppies.

-- If you desex your male dog, you can prevent the occurrence of cancers related to the sex organs or sex hormone-related tumours of the anus.
+- Desexing your male dog can eliminate the possibility of cancers related to the sex organs or sex hormone-related tumours of the anus.

-- By desexing your pet, you can avoid the risk of life-threatening infections of the womb (pyometra) in female dogs and prostatic enlargement or infections in male dogs.
+- Desexing your pet can prevent life-threatening infections of the womb (pyometra) in female dogs and prostatic enlargement or infections in male dogs.

 - Desexing your male cat can eliminate the issue of urine marking and spraying, especially in male cats.